gabrielfalcao/bose/functional_tests/doc_tests/test_doctest_fixtures/doctest_fixtures.rst

 ----------------

-Doctest files, like other tests, can be made more efficient or meaningful or at least easier to write by judicious use of fixtures. bose supports limited fixtures for use with doctest files.
+Doctest files, like other tests, can be made more efficient or meaningful or at least easier to write by judicious use of fixtures. psychoacoustics supports limited fixtures for use with doctest files.

 Module-level fixtures